andrewvaughan/recipes/README.md

 We do a tremendous amount of cooking and baking, and often create our own recipes.
 Feel free to try these out, and please let us know if you have any ideas!

+## Contributing

+Family members and friends are welcome to submit their recipes to this collection.
+Fork the recipe, check out your local copy, and don't forget to `git lfs install` to properly download and upload images!

+Prior to creating a Pull Request, please run the following commands:

+1. `make pretty` to apply formatting standards to all Markdown files
+2. `make test` to ensure that the documentation will pass integration tests

+Any errors that occur on these steps should be self-explanatory.

+The most likely issue will be possible words that need to be added to the spelling dictionary.
+To do so, please add any new words to the [.config/dictionaries/project.txt](.config/dictionaries/project.txt) file.

+The second issue you may run into is a line-length restriction, especially for long tables.
+An example of how this can be bypassed is available in this [README.md](README.md) file in the `LICENSE` section, below.

+Please reach out to Andrew with any other questions.

 ## License

 ![CC BY-NC-SA 4.0][img-cc-by-nc-sa]